-As the holder of an equity call option, you can exercise your right to buy the stock throughout the life of the option up to the exercise cut-off time on the last trading day before expiration.
-Options exchanges have a cut-off time of 4:30 pm, Central Time, for receiving an exercise notice.
-However, most brokerage firms have an earlier cut-off time that should be determined in advance since it may affect when you receive delivery of the stock.Back to top
+As the holder of an equity or ETF call option, you can exercise your right to buy the stock throughout the life of the option up to the exercise cut-off time on the last trading day before expiration.
+Options exchanges have a cut-off time of 4:30 p.m.
+CT, for receiving an exercise notice.
+Be aware that most brokerage firms have an earlier cut-off time for submitting exercise instructions in order to meet exchange deadlines.Back to top

 What is the difference between American-style exercise and European-style exercise?